 If left untreated, it is extremely likely that your pet will die, or suffer unpleasant circumstances for the remainder of its life.
 The medication used to kill heartworms is very expensive, extremely dangerous, and can produce unpleasant side effects for your pet.
 The treatment is an arsenic-based injectable, and animals must be kept in a crate or barricaded in a small area for months to avoid any exercise after treatment.
 The medication that kills the worm can cause blockages in the lungs and the pulmonary airway.
 If your pet is exerting themselves while playing or exercising, it can cause imminent death.

 With the prevention so readily available and cost-effective, you shouldn’t think twice about protecting your dearly beloved pets from the harrowing probability of heartworm disease.
 To find out more, please call your veterinarian today.

-Best Friends Animal Hospital
+Animal Oasis Veterinary Hospital

 At Animal Oasis Veterinary Hospital in Naples, we believe our clients and patients are the heart of our practice.
 We strive to ensure a happy experience through superior customer service, personalized care, and effective state-of-the-art medicine.
 It is our mission to ensure our patients enjoy a lifetime of good health.
 If you believe your pet may have the disease, or if you’d like to know more about getting your pet vaccinated, please call Animal Oasis Veterinary Hospital at 239-431-9667.